ssuellenjuca/ssuellenjuca/README.md

 ### Glad to see you here!

 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 👨🏻‍💻 and working on my Data Structures and Algorithms 🤓.
+I'm currently into Web Development 👨🏻‍💻 and working on my projects and Algorithms 🤓.

 <img align="right" alt="" src="https://cdn.discordapp.com/attachments/767478208625901573/998056569193369680/gato-tecladoo_gif_398398.gif" />